Dmitrii-I/bitstamp-recorder/README.md

 A Python script to record incoming WebSocket messages into text files.
 Each received WebSocket message is written on a single line.
 On top of the original WebSocket message, some meta info is written too in the same line (e.g. timestamp, hostname).
 For each source, where source is a WebSockets url, create a config file similar to config examples provided in the settings directory.

+## What is a WebSocket?
+WebSocket is a communications protocol providing full-duplex communications channels over a single TCP connection.
+In a full-duplex connection you are able to send and receive message simultaneously.
+Whereas in hald-duplex you send and receive message sequentially, not simultaneously.
+The WebSockets protocol has been standardized in RFC 6455.

 ## Why do I need it?
 You need it to record the data to analyze later, for example news articles send through WebSockets or to record information from bitcoin exchanges, like Bitstamp.